OctopusSamples/NDCDevOpsWorkshop/README.md

 ## Summary

-The purpose of this repository and file is to take you through the "Turbocharging your Azure DevOps experience with Octopus Deploy" Workshop scheduled for 11th & 12th March in Oslo, Norway.
+The purpose of this repository and file is to take you through the "Turbo-charging your Azure DevOps experience with Octopus Deploy" workshop scheduled for the 11th & 12th March in Oslo, Norway.

-This Workshop will be led by Continuous Delivery Architect [Derek Campbell](https://twitter.com/DevOpsDerek) from [Octopus Deploy](https://octopus.com/).
+This workshop will be led by Continuous Delivery Architect [Derek Campbell](https://twitter.com/DevOpsDerek) from [Octopus Deploy](https://octopus.com/).

 ![toc]

 ## Agenda

-This Workshop will cover core CI/CD concepts and best practices, and review real-world release management and automation problems and how to overcome them using Azure, Azure DevOps, and Octopus Deploy.
+This workshop covers core CI/CD concepts and best practices, reviews real-world release management and automation problems, and how to overcome them using Azure, Azure DevOps, and Octopus Deploy.

 ### What you will learn

-We will start by taking an existing sample repository and get that building locally in Visual Studio.
-We will then take the application and get it building and testing on Azure DevOps, then configure the Release and lastly, pass the artifact through to Octopus Deploy ready for deployment.
+We will start by taking an existing sample repository and build it locally in Visual Studio.
+We will then get the application building and testing on Azure DevOps, then configure the release, and lastly, pass the artifact through to Octopus Deploy ready for deployment.

-You will get hands-on access to provisioning infrastructure on Azure, building an Azure DevOps pipeline & creating an Octopus Cloud instance.
-You will use all of these tools to configure and prepare a build, test it, create the release and deployment pipeline of a sample application and get you deploying from Dev, through to test and lastly to Production.
+You will get hands-on access provisioning infrastructure on Azure, building an Azure DevOps pipeline and creating an Octopus Cloud instance.
+You will use all of these tools to configure and prepare a build, test it, create the release and deployment pipeline of a sample application, and deploy from Dev to Test, and lastly to Production.

-The list of topics include:
+The list of topics includes:

 * Creating Octopus Cloud instance.
-* Creating Azure DevOps Project.
+* Creating Azure DevOps project.
 * Integrating Azure DevOps & Octopus Deploy.
-* Set up Azure Service Principal
+* Set up Azure Service Principal.
-* Creating Azure Web Apps & VM's in Azure.
+* Creating Azure Web Apps & VMs in Azure.
-* Adding Infrastructure in Octopus Deploy.
+* Adding infrastructure in Octopus Deploy.
-* Creating the Deployment process in Octopus Deploy.
+* Creating the deployment process in Octopus Deploy.
-* Creating Build in Azure Pipelines & Test plans in Azure Test Plans.
+* Creating build in Azure Pipelines & test plans in Azure Test Plans.
-* Packaging Applications.
+* Packaging applications.
 * Administration of Azure DevOps & Octopus.
-* Runbooks, Multi-Tenancy, Workers, Channels, Lifecycles & Spaces.
+* Runbooks, Multi-Tenancy, Workers, Channels, Lifecycles, & Spaces.
-* Common Deployment patterns such as Canary, Blue/Green & Red/Black.
+* Common Deployment patterns such as Canary, Blue/Green, & Red/Black.

 ### Who should attend

-This Workshop is for Developers, Ops, and DevOp Engineers starting on their CI/CD journey or for engineers looking for some fresh ideas.
-Additionally, if you are using an older version of Octopus and want a refresher, then come along.
+This workshop is for Developers, Ops, and DevOp Engineers starting on their CI/CD journey or for engineers looking for some fresh ideas.
+This is also ideal for anybody using an older version of Octopus who wants a refresher.

 ## Wednesday 11th March Morning Session

-Welcome to "Turbocharging your Azure DevOps experience with Octopus Deploy," where over the next two days, we will setup Azure DevOps, Azure Infrastructure, and Octopus Cloud to deploy OctoFX.
+Welcome to "Turbo-charging your Azure DevOps experience with Octopus Deploy."
+Over the next two days, we will setup Azure DevOps, Azure infrastructure, and Octopus Cloud to deploy OctoFX.

 The first thing we will do this morning is to go through the pre-requisites and ensure you have these setup.

 ### Pre-Requisites

-* Free Azure/MSDN Subscription with access to create an Azure Service Principal.
-A Corporate Subscription is best to be avoided.
+* Free Azure/MSDN subscription with access to create an Azure Service Principal.
+A Corporate subscription is best avoided.
 * Email address to spin up free Azure DevOps & Octopus instances.
-(We have some available if you have already used your email for Azure, and Azure DevOps, ask for access to email)
+(We have some available if you have already used your email for Azure and Azure DevOps, ask for access to email).

 ### Computer Setup

-Attendees will need a laptop with Windows with the following software:
+Attendees will need a laptop with Windows and the following software:

 * Visual Studio Code
 * MSBuild
 * NET Framework 4.6.1+
 * GIT
-* Remote Desktop Software like Microsofts [Remote Desktop Connection Manager](https://www.microsoft.com/en-gb/download/details.aspx?id=44989)
+* Remote Desktop Software like Microsoft's [Remote Desktop Connection Manager](https://www.microsoft.com/en-gb/download/details.aspx?id=44989)

 ### What is Continuous Integration